hypo69/hypo/docs/gemini/en/consultant/src/product/product.md

 """
 .. module:: src.product
     :platform: Windows, Unix
     :synopsis: Interaction between website, product, and PrestaShop.

-   This module defines the behavior of a product in the project, handling data retrieval and interaction with the PrestaShop API.
+    This module defines the behavior of a product, handling interactions with the website, product data, and the PrestaShop API.
 """
-import header
+import json
 from src import gs
 from src.endpoints.prestashop import PrestaShop from src.category import Category